eProsima/SOSS-docs/docs/yaml_config.rst

     * :code:`idl`: IDL content.

-* :code:`systems`: specifies the middlewares involved in the communication allowing configure them.
+* :code:`systems`: specifies the middlewares involved in the communication, allowing to configure them.

 * :code:`routes`: specifies which bridges SOSS needs to create.